andrey-stepantsov/j-dump2csv/readme.md

 #### H2 - column names with special characters ####

-Consider a column name USER.ID.RAW, to refer is in a SQL query use double quotes:
+Consider a column name USER.ID.RAW, to refer to it in a SQL query use double quotes:
 ~~~
 query: |-
   SELECT * FROM CSVREAD('data.csv') WHERE "USER.ID.RAW" like '%200%';